vonsbuffet/vousbuffet/README.md

 # Smart Flex

 We are looking to reinforce the smartest brains on the planet.
-</br>The sooner we are united, the sooner we can take action on behalf of good and evil.
 </br>We are in this together.
 Everything has it's place.
 No1 needs to die.

 (Perhaps, maybe, an alien or 2... aha >:)